Monday, December 31, 2012

 What you have shown me, what

-you have done for me.
+You have done for me.

 That you came for me, even when I ran,